-Up to \$500 will be awarded annually to a student, resident of Atlantic Canada and entering the final year of any program.
+Up to \$500 will be awarded annually to a student who is a resident of Atlantic Canada and entering the final year of any program.
 The recipient must be from a Holstein farm or have been a 4-H member with a Holstein calf project.
 Academic standing and career goals will also be considered.
-All candidates will be subject to an interview and the decision on the awarding of the scholarship will be made by a committee consisting of a member of the Trenholm family, a member of the Atlantic Extension Committee of Holstein Canada, and a representative of the college.
-A written application must be submitted to the Registrar's Office no later than September.
+All candidates will be subject to an interview, and the selection will be made by a committee consisting of a member of the Trenholm family, a member of the Atlantic Extension Committee of Holstein Canada, and a representative of the College.
+A written application must be submitted to the Registrar's office no later than September.